You've signed in with a UCLA undergraduate student account.

 Graduate students who wish to delay public dissemination in eScholarship must select this option at the time they submit their theses or dissertations to the Graduate Division via ProQuest.
 Requests to embargo a thesis or dissertation after the manuscript has been filed in UC eScholarship are permissible only in exceptional circumstances, and require Graduate Division approval.

-Please see the UCLA Graduate Thesis and Public Dissemination Policy for more information on the exception request process.
+Please see the Thesis & Dissertation Filing Requirements for more information on the exception request process.

 5. I think (or my research adviser thinks) that my thesis or dissertation work contains classified, secret or confidential information that cannot be disclosed to the public.
 Can I restrict access?